ArfaSaif/Implementing-a-RayTracer-in-C-/README.md

 #2.2 Creating an Image file
 The code above will output the program output to stdout.
-But we want to redirect the output to a file. this can be done using this command since I'm working on Windows.
+But we want to redirect the output to a file. this can be done using this command on Windows.
 ```
-C:Users\arfasaif\Documents\Raytracing-In-Weekend\out\build\x64-Debug\Raytracing-In-Weekend.exe > image.ppm
+C:\Users\arfasaif\Documents\Raytracing-In-Weekend\out\build\x64-Debug\Raytracing-In-Weekend.exe > image.ppm
 ```